cloudbypass/cloudbypass.github.com/docs/us-en/quickstart.md

   Typically, after a successful verification, `Turnstile` will return a token string starting with `0.`, or other names like `cf-turnstile-response` or `turnstileToken`, depending on the naming convention.

 - **Token Usage**
   Scrapingbypass V2 will not return the Token directly to the client.
-Instead, it will replace `[cf-token]` in the request with the valid Token and initiate the request.
+Instead, it will replace `[cf_token]` in the request with the valid Token and initiate the request.

 **Usage Examples**